th7mo/th7mo.com/flatpak.md

 # Flatpak

-For some proprietary applications or applications not covered by the Gentoo repository, it could be better install a [Flatpak](https://flatpak.org/) package for that application.
+For some proprietary applications or applications not covered by the Gentoo repository, it could be better to install a [Flatpak](https://flatpak.org/) package for that application.
-[Steam](https://store.steampowered.com/) and [Parsec](https://parsec.app/) are examples of applications that are really ugly to install on Gentoo and should be isolated using Flatpak.
+[Steam](https://store.steampowered.com/) and [Parsec](https://parsec.app/) are examples of applications that are ugly to install on Gentoo and should be isolated using Flatpak.

 ## Installation